 The first and only series released had the following characters, play sets and vehicles:

 - Bravestarr – A native American character who called upon the spirit of animals for brief superhuman feats.

 - Thirty Thirty – Bravestarr’s cyborg stallion who could assume a bipedal form at will.

 - Handle Bar – A green skinned bartender and former space pirate.

 - Deputy Fuzz – A member of the Prairie People, he is Bravestarr’s ”li’l partner”.

 - Colonel Borobot – The Colonel actually seemed a little out of place, he could transform into a space-sled and ridden by Bravestarr.
-We can only assume they were trying to cash-in on the popularity of other toys such as Transformers.
+We can only assume they were trying to cash-in on the popularity of Transformers.